geoadmin/doc-guidelines/CI.md

 Each service or productive piece of software should be automatically tested, before merged to `develop`.
 We use [AWS CodeBuild](https://docs.aws.amazon.com/fr_fr/codebuild/) for building/testing code.
 For every software we have two Codebuild projects

 - One which is triggered by Pull Request CREATE and UPDATE event
-  - This one lint, check formatting, build and test the code
+  - This one lints, checks formatting, builds and test the code
 - One which is triggered by Pull Request merge event
-  - This one build and release the build artefact (release on S3 build artifact or ECR repository)
+  - This one builds and releases the build artefact (release on S3 build artifact or ECR repository)

 ## Table of contents